Hey there fellow angler! If you’re here, you must be searching for the best surf fishing reels.

 Our Top 10 Picks

-- Penn Slammer III Spinning (Best For Monster Fish)
+- Penn Slammer III Spinning Fishing Reel (Best Surf Fishing Reel For Monster Fish)

-- Penn Conflict II Spinning (Best For Distance Casting)
+- Penn Conflict II Spinning Reel (Best Surf Fishing Reel For Distance Casting)

-- Penn Spinfisher VI Spinning (Best Slammer III Alternative)
+- Penn Spinfisher VI Spinning Fishing Reel (Best Slammer III Alternative)

 - Shimano Ultegra XTB Baitrunner (Best For Multiple Rods Fishing)